 On June 30, 2011, the Company's primary asset owning subsidiary, TMCL, completed a capital restructuring, whereby TL became the sole owner of TMCL.
 Immediately before the capital restructuring, TL held an 82.49% economic ownership in TMCL and TCG Fund I, L.P. ("TCG") held the remaining 17.51% economic ownership.
-TL's total share ownership and voting interest in TMCL's Class A common shares before and after the capital restructuring was 75% and 100%, respectively.
+TL's total ownership and voting interest in TMCL's Class A common shares before and after the capital restructuring was 75% and 100%, respectively.

 On June 30, 2011, TL purchased 1,500 (or 12.5%) Class A common shares of TMCL from TCG for cash consideration of \$71,089.
 The Company accounted for this transaction as a reduction in the related noncontrolling interest and additional paid-in capital.
 To complete the capital restructuring, TMCL contributed 12.5% of its containers, net and investment in direct financing and sales-type leases to TCG and TCG paid \$67,303 of principal on TMCL's secured debt facility (equal to 12.5% of the balance of TMCL's secured debt facility and bonds payable) in consideration for the remaining 1,500 (or 12.5%) Class A shares of TMCL held by TCG, which were immediately retired.
 The fair value of the containers, net and investment in direct financing and sales-type leases contributed was \$124,153 and \$8,896, respectively, compared to a book value of \$104,345 and \$8,931, respectively.
-The Company recorded a gain on sale of containers to noncontrolling interest of \$19,773 on June 30, 2011 being the amount by which the fair value of its containers, net and net investment in direct financing and sales-type leases, TCG repaid \$67,303 of TMCL's secured debt facility.
+The Company recorded a gain on sale of containers to noncontrolling interest of \$19,773 for the three months ended June 30, 2011 in the amount by which the fair value of its containers, net and net investment in direct financing and sales-type leases exceeded their book values.
+Simultaneously with the contribution of containers, net and net investment in direct financing and sales-type leases, TCG repaid \$67,303 of TMCL's secured debt facility.
 TL also paid an additional \$7,997 of cash consideration to TCG during the three months ended September 30, 2011 as a final determination of the purchase price as determined under the contract for 12.5% of the book value of TMCL's net assets excluding the book value of containers, net, net investment in direct financing and sales-type leases, secured debt facility and bonds payable as of June 30, 2011.
-As a result of this restructuring, TL acquired the noncontrolling interest in TMCL and additional paid-in capital was reduced by \$35,013 at June 30, 2011.
+As a result of this restructuring, TL acquired the noncontrolling interest in TMCL and additional paid-in capital was reduced by \$43,010 during the nine months ended September 30, 2011.